bkis/LOG.md/README.md

 ## PAQs (Probably Asked Questions)
 **Is LOG.md a static site generator?** No.
 **Could it be turned into one?** Yes.
 That would actually be a good idea, i think.
-A case for Future-Me.
+A case for future-me.

 ## Attributions
 LOG.md doesn't really do anything.